| [ Project Plans | Essential

 source?
 How do historians examine primary historical sources?
 How

 will I be remembered in the future?
 How do I want to be remembered?
+Project Explanation In this project, students will develop an appreciation of critical

 and creative thinking as they undertake the historical process of